justoy/auto_fill_form/PRIVACY.md

 Security
 - Data is stored using Chrome’s extension storage.
 We recommend protecting your device and browser profile with appropriate security measures.

-Children’s Privacy
-- The Extension is not directed to children under 13 and does not knowingly collect personal information from children.

-Changes to This Policy
-- We may update this policy from time to time.
-Material changes will be reflected by updating the “Last updated” date above.

-Contact
-For questions or concerns about this policy, please open an issue on the project repository or contact the developer at: hello@aetherrim.com